Student Handbook for Master of Science Degree in Biomedical Engineering

 • Summary Report

-The Graduate Committee of the joint BME Department reviews all BIEN 6995 courses.
+The Graduate Committee of the Joint BME Department reviews all BIEN 6995 courses.
 A summary report, including a list of references, must be submitted by the student to the Graduate Committee no later than two weeks after the end of classes in the semester in which the course is taken.

-4. Grades
+5. Grades

 Satisfactory academic work is not solely determined by course grades.
 However, grades are an important factor in the evaluation process.
 A minimum GPA of 3.0 is required to graduate, and students with a GPA under 3.0 are placed on probationary status.
 An "I" grade will be regarded as a "C" grade in evaluating academic progress in the BME MS Program.
-Incomplete grades must be cleared by the date specified in the academic calendar or they will automatically become the grade of IP (permanent incomplete).
+Incomplete grades must be cleared by the date specified in the academic calendar, or they will automatically become the grade of “IP” (permanent incomplete).

 VI.
 Academic Progress

 The Thesis Director and/or Academic Advisor will submit an annual academic progress report to the Department regarding each graduate student.
 The Chairperson of the BME Department evaluates the academic progress of all graduate students at the end of each academic semester.
 If a student is not performing satisfactory work, the student and the Dean of the MU Graduate School will be notified in writing and copied to the MCW Graduate School.
-The student may be counseled to withdraw or placed on warning.
+The student may be counseled to withdraw or placed on probation.
 The Dean of the MU Graduate School will be asked to drop the student counseled to withdraw.

 VII.
 Thesis Requirements

-• The thesis must represent an original research contribution as determined by the student’s Thesis Director and Committee members.
+• The thesis must represent an original research contribution as determined by the student’s Thesis Director and Thesis Committee members.

 • The thesis must demonstrate the student's research ability.
 This includes (a) a critical analysis of the relevant literature and (b) an engineering contribution to the state of the art or originality in problem solving.